kamicane/Super-DMG-01/super-dmg-cpu/README.md

 - The original DC jack hole can be covered with this simple [3d printed plug](../3d_models/dmg_dc_plug.stl)

 ## Notes

-I have not tested the replacement power switch yet, but the footprint is compatible with an original DMG power switch.
-The replacement power switch will likely need a new plastic part to work properly.

 If using an original LCD board you need an original *DMG DC CONV* voltage regulator, as acceptable modern replacements that also include the -18v rail *do not exist yet*.